List of Spider-Man: The Animated Series characters: Spider-Man

-Over the years, Spider-Man has gathered an impressive gallery of villains, including such notables as the Kingpin, Mysterio, Dr. Octopus, and the ever-unpredictable alien symbiote known as "Venom".
-Three villains have discovered Spider-Man's civilian identity, either by accident or via prior knowledge (the Venom symbiote originally bonded with Spider-Man, and therefore had knowledge of his secret identity by the time it found Eddie Brock.
-The first Green Goblin followed him long enough to see Peter take off his mask in an alley.
-And the second Goblin had gotten this knowledge from the first through a spiritual link after the first got into a dimensional portal after a final confrontation with Spider-Man, but twice, did the second Goblin gain and lose this knowledge through amnesia).
-Spider-Man would be bearhugged by the Scorpion ("the Sting of the Scorpion"), Tombstone ("Ravages of Time"), Alistair Smythe as the Ultimate Spider-Slayer Cyborg ("the Ultimate Slayer") and most of all the Kingpin ("the Spot" and "Goblin War!").

-Peter would later discover that his parents were, in fact, spies for the American government, but were branded as Soviet double agents against the United States.
-However, he did manage to prove their innocence in the longest episode arc, the five-part "Six Forgotten Warriors" saga.
+Peter would later discover that his parents were, spies for the American government, but were branded as Soviet double agents against the United States.
+However, he did manage to prove their innocence in story arc "Six Forgotten Warriors".
 During the course of the series, Peter would also marry his longtime, on-and-off love, a clone of Mary Jane Watson (unbeknownst to him until minutes before her death), and briefly dated the real Mary Jane before she disappeared into limbo during a pitched battle against the Green Goblin (she fell into a dimensional portal because of a machine the Green Goblin had that created portals leading into other dimensions called the Time Dilation Accelerator).

-By the close of the series, Peter had been chosen by Madame Web and the Beyonder to prevent the creature known as Spider-Carnage from destroying all of reality, who was living in a different reality opposite from Peter's, leading a whole group of other Spider-Men (all played by Christopher Daniel Barnes including himself in the show) from different realities to go against Spider-Carnage, including the Scarlet Spider, who was Spider-Carnage's enemy.
-In defeating Spider-Carnage using the uncle Ben who was alive in another reality that Peter and Spider-Carnage went into (it belonged to one of the Spider-Men who was rich and had his identity public), Madame Web fulfilled her promise to help Spider-Man find the real Mary Jane.
+By the close of the series, Peter had been chosen by Madame Web and the Beyonder to prevent the creature known as Spider-Carnage from destroying all of reality, who was living in a different reality opposite from Peter's, leading a whole group of other Spider-Men from different realities to go against Spider-Carnage.
+In defeating Spider-Carnage using the uncle Ben who was alive in another reality that Peter and Spider-Carnage went into (it belonged to one of the Spider-Men who was rich and had his identity public), Madame Web fulfilled her promise to help Spider-Man find Mary Jane.

-Later, as explained by Curt Connors, his body began to mutate even further from the spider bite.
-He started to lose his powers at first, then grew extra arms, and turned into the Man-Spider.